International Electrical Testing Assoc

 How does International Electrical Testing Assoc spend its money?

 International Electrical Testing Assoc directs 85% of its spending to programs and services.
-The remaining budget covers administration and fundraising costs.
+Fundraising costs 5%.
+This exceeds the 65% industry benchmark.

 Are donations to International Electrical Testing Assoc tax-deductible?